home-assistant/home-assistant.io/source/_components/upnp.markdown

 {% configuration %}
 port_mapping:
-  description: If the component should try to map ports.
+  description: If the integration should try to map ports.
   required: false
   type: boolean
   default: false
 sensors:
-  description: If the component should enable the UPNP sensors.
+  description: If the integration should enable the UPNP sensors.
   required: false
   type: boolean
   default: true